Biden heads to Capitol Hill to pitch his spending plans

 “I’m open to looking at everything they provide … The president’s coming today to explain,” Manchin said.
 We’ll listen to that.
 We’ll look at the proposal, look at the priorities they have for our country and then basically look at how we’re going to pay for it.”

-Democrats so far have released few details about their thinking, but an aide familiar with the discussions who spoke on the condition of anonymity to discuss the package told The Post on Tuesday that it would be financed in full and keep with Biden’s pledge not to raise taxes on those making under $400,000 annually.
+Democrats so far have released only scant information about their thinking, but an aide familiar with the discussions who spoke on the condition of anonymity to discuss the package told The Post on Tuesday that it would be financed in full and keep with Biden’s pledge not to raise taxes on those making under $400,000 annually.

+“We ought to make sure the super wealthy and mega corporations pay their fair share,” said Sen. Ron Wyden (D-Ore.), the leader of the tax-focused Finance Committee, which will soon assume the task of turning his pledge into legislation.

 Some of Biden’s previous proposals to finance the spending, however, have created pause within his own party — including Manchin, who has not sought to raise rates on corporations as high as Biden has proposed.
 He declined to comment on the issue Wednesday.

 Another key moderate, Ariz.
 Sen. Kyrsten Sinema (D), similarly signaled she is waiting to see further details.
 “Kyrsten is committed to working with her colleagues and the administration on ways to create jobs and expand economic opportunities in Arizona and communities across the country,” a spokesman said in a statement.
 “Those conversations are ongoing and she will give careful consideration to any idea that can strengthen Arizona’s economy and help Arizona families get ahead.”